-I am a Partner and head up a Housing team within the Property practice at Bevan Brittan.
-The team's practice is focused on property development, finance and due diligence work for mergers and general governance work, acting for registered providers, care providers, lenders and others operating within the housing and care sectors.
+I am the head of the firm's London Housing team and specialise in housing and care.
+I focus on property finance, development and due diligence work for mergers and general governance work, acting for registered providers, care providers, lenders and others operating within the housing and care sectors.
 My team and I have been involved in many major property developments, estate regeneration projects and asset property management work, as well as transfers of housing estates between registered providers and merger transactions.
 Our work on the property finance side includes acting for lenders in reviewing properties being placed into charge by over 100 borrowers as well as acting for a number of borrowers directly.

 I undertake a full range of property, property finance, development, constitutional and charity work for many social housing providers.
 I have most recently been involved in: